njanik/hayward-pool-heater-mqtt/readme.md

 Shematic

-You have to connect the `NET` pin of the PC1000 controller to your esp8266 via a *bidirectional* level shifter, and connect the PC1000 `GND` to the `GND` of your esp8266.
+You have to connect the `NET` pin of the PC1000 controller to your `D5` pin of the wemos d1 via a *bidirectional* level shifter, and connect the PC1000 `GND` to the `GND` of your esp8266.
-The 5v <-> 3.3v level shifter is mandaroty because the esp8266 is not 5V tolerant, and the heatpump **controller is not working with 3.3v**.
+The 5v <-> 3.3v level shifter is mandatory because the esp8266 is not 5V tolerant, and the heatpump **controller is not working with 3.3v**.